 What Are Lost Wages?

 In a car accident case, "lost wages" refers to the money you would have earned from your employer from the time of the accident to the date of settlement or judgment.
-Your injuries must have resulted from the car accident, and not from any other superseding events.
-You'll be able to recover the wages you would have earned had you not missed work while receiving medical treatment and recovering from your injuries.
+In order to get your lost wages, you must prove that the injuries that caused you to be out of work were directly related to the accident.
+You must prove that they were not related to any other event following the accident.
+If your claim is accepted, you'll be able to get the wages you would have earned had you not missed work while receiving medical treatment and during recovery.

-Keep in mind, "lost earning capacity" and "lost compensation" may be considered separately as they are different types of damages.
+As you proceed through such a claims process, you'll likely encounter two terms, which are "lost earning capacity" and "lost compensation."
+Keep in mind that they refer to two different types of damages, and they may be considered separately throughout the claims process.
 Lost earning capacity involves any disability that results in diminished capacity to work.
-Lost compensation, on the other hand, refers to not only lost wages, but also other financial benefits (e.g., pay bonuses and other perks of employment) that you would have earned if it wasn't for the accident.
+Lost compensation, on the other hand, refers not only to lost wages, but also other financial benefits that you would have earned if it wasn't for the accident.
+Example of such other financial benefits could include, but are not limited to, pay bonuses and a variety of other employment perks.

 How to Submit a Lost Wages Claim

 Before submitting a lost wages claim, you should know what's covered under the terms of the insurance policy.
-The damages you can recover will likely depend on the type of insurance coverage:
+The damages you can recover will likely depend on the type of insurance coverage you have, such as:

-- Liability bodily injury coverage: If the other driver caused the accident, you will be able to submit a lost wages claim through that driver's liability bodily injury coverage.
+- Bodily injury coverage: If the other driver caused the accident and you were injured by the accident, you will be able to submit a lost wages claim through that driver's liability bodily injury coverage.

-- Uninsured or underinsured motorist coverage: If a driver without an insurance caused the accident, you can collect lost wages through your own uninsured/underinsured motorist coverage, if available.
+- Uninsured or underinsured motorist coverage: If a driver without insurance caused the accident, or if you have exhausted the at-fault party's coverage limits, you can collect lost wages through your own uninsured/underinsured motorist coverage.

-- Personal injury protection (PIP) coverage: This applies to no-fault states.
-No matter who was at fault, you would be able to collect lost wages from your own insurance company up to the policy limit under PIP coverage.
+- Personal injury protection (PIP) coverage: No matter who was at fault, you will be able to collect lost wages from your own insurance company up to the policy limit under PIP coverage.

 How to Prove Lost Wages